JaenalLeeGenMao/legos/README.md

 ## Deployment

 From today onwards I decided to follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 I will be using [standard version](https://www.npmjs.com/package/standard-version) to generate my changelog since I prefer automated versioning.

+We can also see here that Standard Version automatically committed all of the changes to the changelog.

+The Standard Version suggests that we now run `git push --follow-tags origin master`.
+This pushes all of our changes along with the tags.

+When Standard Version runs, it figures out the changelog and the version by comparing the changes with the latest tag version on your local repository.
+If you don’t have the latest tags fetched, you might run into unexpected results when generating the changelog.
+I’ve bumped into this issue in the past.

+To make sure that you have all of the tags fetched, you can run `git fetch --all --tags`.